Bella Hadid Flaunts Figure In Sheer Blouse Sans Bra During NYFW

 Bella wasn’t the only member of the Hadid family to turn heads during the Oscar de la Renta show.
 Her older sister Gigi put on a very seductive display of her own as she, too, walked down the runway in a few different pieces.

-As previously reported by Inquisitr, Bella has been spotted both on and off the runway during the 2018 New York Fashion Week in several braless ensembles including a semi-sheer nude dress, a white crop top, and a barely-there nude unitard.
+As previously reported by the Inquisitr, Bella has been spotted both on and off the runway during the 2018 New York Fashion Week in several braless ensembles including a semi-sheer nude dress, a white crop top, and a barely-there nude unitard.